6 min read

 A coronal mass ejection is a vast cloud of charged particles thrown from the sun during a flare.
 When that cloud reaches Earth, it slams into the planet’s magnetic field and drives electric currents through the atmosphere and the ground.

 In 1859, those currents overloaded telegraph wires.
-Today, they would overload everything.
+Today, they could disrupt large parts of the grid and satellite-dependent infrastructure.

 Modern civilization runs on delicate electronics.
 Power grids, satellites, airplanes, hospitals, water systems, and financial markets all depend on them.